 Safety is MoDOT's number one priority.
 Whether resident, visitor to the state or highway worker, the ultimate goal is to assure that everyone returns home safely.

-MoDOT supports Zero Fatalities by 2030 as part of our strategic highway safety plan, Show Me Zero, designed to reduce the number and severity of traffic crashes using the four key disciplines of traffic safety: engineering, enforcement, education and emergency response.
+MoDOT supports Zero Fatalities by 2030 as part of the strategic highway safety plan, Show Me Zero, designed to reduce the number and severity of traffic crashes using the four key disciplines of traffic safety: engineering, enforcement, education, and emergency response.

-There were 176 fatalities in the first quarter of 2021.
-This is a decrease of two fatalities from the first quarter of last year.
-For the year 2020, there have been 990 fatalities compared to 881 for the same time in 2019, an increase of 109 fatalities.
-The target for 2021 is 941 fatalities or fewer.
+There were 182 fatalities in the first quarter and 276 fatalities in the second quarter of 2021.
+This is an increase of 10 fatalities from the first and second quarters of last year.
+For the year 2020, there have been 987 fatalities compared to 881 for the same time in 2019, an increase of 106 fatalities.
+The target for 2021 is 938 fatalities or fewer.

-Focusing on Show Me Zero, there are currently 52 counties with zero fatalities in the first three months of 2021.
-There were eight days with zero fatalities, which included two times when two days occurred sequentially without a fatal crash.
+Focusing on Show Me Zero, there are currently 24 counties with zero fatalities in the first six months of 2021.
+There were 24 days with zero fatalities, which included two times when two days occurred sequentially without a fatal crash.

-This measure tracks the number of fatalities quarterly, annually and five-year average trends resulting from traffic crashes on all Missouri roadways.
+This measure tracks the number of fatalities quarterly, annually, and five-year average trends resulting from traffic crashes on all Missouri roadways.